nlivaic/DistributedSystems/README.md

 #### Transactional Outbox pattern

-* Insert into an `Outbox` table as part of your transaction.
+* Insert into an `Outbox`/`IntegrationEvent` table as part of your transaction.
 A separate process reads from the database and sends it to the remote service.
 * Reading from the database can be done by having a dedicated process utilize transaction log tailing (reading from the transaction log through database-specific APIs).
 This approach is very database specific.
 It is most efficient of Transactional Outbox pattern approaches.
 * Another way to read the database for new events is to poll the `Outbox` table.
 This approach is universal because it does not depend on any database-specific APIs, but there is the question of how frequently we want to poll the database to not overtax it too much.
 * After the message is sent, the reading process marks it as such.
+* My guess is this approach should not be limited to just integration events, but command messages as well.

 ### Saga influences API design